-So, I’ve been making a regular decoction of dried astragulus and burdock roots.
+So, I’ve been making a regular decoction of dried astragalus and burdock roots.
 I simply add a handful of each to a pot of water (one ounce root to one pint of water if you feel inclined to measure), bring it to a boil and simmer it for 20 minutes, allowing the water to reduce by half.
-Yet, another tastey burdock recipe.
+Yet, another tasty burdock recipe.

 Burdock is an amazing immune system builder and can be drunk as a pleasant, sweet tasting tea or added to juice or anther tea if you prefer a different flavor.